ARMmbed/uvisor/docs/core/PORTING.md

 }
 ```

-Please note that the macros `FEATURE_UVISOR` and `TARGET_UVISOR_SUPPORTED` in the configuration file above are automatically defined for C and C++ files, but not for assembly files.
-Since the startup script (usually in assembly) relies on those symbols, we need to define them manually.
+Please note that the macros `FEATURE_UVISOR` and `TARGET_UVISOR_SUPPORTED` in the configuration file above are automatically defined for C and C++ files but not for assembly files.
+Because the startup script (usually in assembly) relies on those symbols, you need to define them manually.

 ### Next steps
 [Go to top](#overview)

-If you have followed all the steps in this guide, this is what you should have:

-* Your whole family ported to the [ARMmbed/uvisor](https://github.com/ARMmbed/uvisor) code-base.
-* All the uVisor library releases built for your family, saved in `~/code/uvisor/api/lib/${family}`.
-* The uVisor libraries integrated in mbed OS:
-    * The linker script updated.
-    * The start-up script updated.
-    * The importer `Makefile` updated and you libraries deployed.
-    * Your target description updated to link the uVisor libraries.

-It is now time to test your application.
-We suggest that you use our example app, [`mbed-os-example-uvisor`](https://github.com/ARMmbed/mbed-os-example-uvisor), but if you prefer you can try and build a very simple uVisor-enabled blinky program following the [Quick-Start Guide for uVisor on mbed OS](../api/QUICKSTART.md).
+It is time to test your application.
+We suggest that you use the example app, [`mbed-os-example-uvisor`](https://github.com/ARMmbed/mbed-os-example-uvisor), but if you prefer, you can build a uVisor-enabled blinky program following the [getting started guide](../api/QUICKSTART.md).

-In both cases, please make sure to do the following:
+In both cases, please:

-* Make sure to run uVisor at least once in debug mode to ensure that all runtime sanity checks pass.
-This round of checks can also be used as a confirmation step, proving that your linker script and uVisor ports are structurally correct.
-For more information on the uVisor debug mode, please read the [Debugging uVisor on mbed OS](../api/DEBUGGING.md) guide.
+- Run uVisor at least once in debug mode to ensure all runtime sanity checks pass.
+You can also use this round of checks to confirm your linker script and uVisor ports are structurally correct.
+For more information about the uVisor debug mode, please read [Debugging uVisor on mbed OS](../api/DEBUGGING.md).
-* Ensure that your app has the relevant ACLs to work with uVisor enabled.
-At the moment this requires to run uVisor in debug mode multiple times and find all the faulting peripherals.
-The procedure is described in greater detail in [the final section](../api/QUICKSTART.md#the-main-box-acls) of the [Quick-Start Guide for uVisor on mbed OS](../api/QUICKSTART.md).
+- Ensure that your app has the relevant ACLs to work with uVisor enabled.
+This requires you to run uVisor in debug mode multiple times and find all the faulting peripherals.
+Read a more detailed description of this procedure in [the final section](../api/QUICKSTART.md#the-main-box-acls) of the [getting started guide](../api/QUICKSTART.md).